-Your dissertation is also the place to demonstrate what you have learnt about the process of preparing a dissertation.
-For instance, what skills have you developed and how?
+Your dissertation is also the place to demonstrate what you have learnt about the process of preparing a dissertation: what skills have you developed and how?
 What would you do differently next time, why and how?
 What difference does methodology make to outcome?

 The final product should form an extended, balanced, informative critique.
 You should have assessed the various categories of evidence and weighed them.
 You should point to gaps in the knowledge, or to flaws in the evidence.
 You should say why your topic is important.
-Beware of starting the work for your dissertation with your mind already made up.
-Allow what you find and research to guide you.
+Beware of starting the work for your dissertation with your mind already made up; not all the real world is politically correct (nor, perhaps, should it be).